🧠Working With AI the Right Way | Setup & Expectations — Choosing the Right AI — Chapter Five

 Previous chapters established that role clarity, responsibility, and emotional context are prerequisites for effective human–AI collaboration.
-This chapter addresses a more practical but equally critical failure point:

 Using the wrong AI for the job.